 A photo montage accompanied by a beautiful tack, this video shows different locations around the village of Benllech in Anglesey through the past century.

 The Isle of Anglesey In The 1930s

 This nine minute film, part of the HuntleyFilmArchives collection, is dark and silent.
 But the titles announcing each segment are informative.

-After 112 years of service, the Menai Bridge needed repairs costing quarter of a million pounds.
-At the time, a typical house cost just a few hundred pounds.
+After 112 years of service, the Menai Bridge needed repairs costing a quarter of a million pounds.
+At the time, the cost of a typical house was a few hundred pounds.

 The lack of health and safety equipment or practices in this British Pathé film is almost comical.

 “Tubular Steel Engineering at Stewart’s and Lloyds.
 Archive film 5638”

 From the HuntleyFilmArchive, this post-war film about tubular steel engineering includes footage of a steam train passing over Robert Stephenson’s 1850 Britannia Tubular Bridge.

 In the 1950s, AJF West recorded scenes from Anglesey on 8mm film.

 A short film showing the latest aviation models from the Saunders Roe Aviation Company of Anglesey, flying over and landing on the Menai Strait.